averwhy/Penpoint/README.md

 A lightweight yet robust event point tracking system, built around college clubs.

+It utilizies mobile wallet passes to enable students to earn points for attending events.

 Penpoint is built with the Svelte 5, utilizing remote functions for a typesafe API.

 > [!NOTE]
 > Penpoint is under active development!
-It's expected to be mostly complete by the end of 2025.
+It's expected to be mostly complete by the fall of 2026.

 ## Setup
 Penpoint was made with ease of setup in mind.
-Svelte, the framework used for this site, combines the website and backend, so you'll only have to setup this website..
+Svelte, the framework used for this site, combines the website and backend, so you'll only have to setup this website.
+With that in mind, you will need an Apple Developer account and a Google Wallet API key.

 > [!CAUTION]
 > The setup guide is a work in progress, as is Penpoint.